 top of page

 Efstathiou’s works have evolved from realism to abstraction, and from vibrant colour palettes to black-and-white shades and soft hues.
 His subject matters are varied, as they are heavily influenced by his personal experiences and emotional state.
-His gestural and powerful brushstrokes mirror his fascination with Willem de Kooning, while his anthropocentric approach, either by the absence or by the abstract depiction of human figures, suggests his deep respect for Alberto Giacometti.
+His gestural and powerful brushstrokes mirror his fascination with Willem de Kooning, while his anthropocentric approach, either by the absence or by the depiction of human figures through the aesthetic of abstraction, suggests his deep respect for Alberto Giacometti.
+His recent work evolves around the concept of human intervention in the natural landscape either as a destructive force or a force of re-generation and protection.

 bottom of page